Poodmund/KSP-Celestial-Body-Distances-Calculator/README.md

 # KSP-Celestial-Body-Distances-Calculator
-A set of python script that can be run to determine the maximum and minimum distances between two celestial bodies from Kerbal Space Program over specified time periods.
+A set of python scripts that can be run to determine the maximum and minimum distances between celestial bodies from Kerbal Space Program over specified time periods.

 ## Installation